Zero Carbon Emissions Using Hydrogen

-Depending on your energy requirements, fuel cells can be joined together to form ‘stacks’ which can then be integrated into much larger systems.
-This makes them very scalable and, with several different types of fuel cell systems, the appropriate system can be chosen to suit your context.
-Fuel cells can also be combined with CHP systems to utilise the waste heat, thus pushing the efficiency even higher.
+Fuel cells can be joined together to form a ‘stack’ that can be integrated into larger systems.
+Fuel cells can also be combined with CHP systems to utilise the wasted heat, pushing the efficiency higher.